projf/isle/boards/nexys_video/README.md

 For the Nexys Video dev board, you need [Vivado](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
 Vivado can also program the Nexys Video, but I recommend using [openFPGALoader](https://github.com/trabucayre/openFPGALoader) as it's simpler and faster.

+If you're new to Isle, the best place to start is [Isle FPGA Computer](http://projectf.io/isle/fpga-computer.html).

 ## Building

-There is a Nexys Video top module for each chapter of the _Building Isle_ book.
-The top module uses an instance of the common chapter design from [hardware/book](../../hardware/book/).
+There is a Nexys Video top module for each chapter of the _Building Isle_ book, which you can read on the [Isle blog](https://projectf.io/isle/index.html).

 Before you begin, locate your Vivado directory.